Thailand: History

-Prehistory
+Prehistory and origins

 There is evidence of continuous human habitation in present-day Thailand from 20,000 years ago to the present day.
 The earliest evidence of rice growing is dated at 2,000 BCE.
-Bronze appeared circa 1,250–1,000 BCE.
+Areas comprising what is now Thailand participated in the Maritime Jade Road, as ascertained by archeological research.
+The trading network existed for 3,000 years, between 2000 BCE to 1000 CE.
+Bronze appeared c.
+1,250–1,000 BCE.
 The site of Ban Chiang in northeast Thailand currently ranks as the earliest known centre of copper and bronze production in Southeast Asia.
 Iron appeared around 500 BCE.

 The Kingdom of Funan was the first and most powerful Southeast Asian kingdom at the time (2nd century BCE).
 The Mon people established the principalities of Dvaravati and Kingdom of Hariphunchai in the 6th century.
 The Khmer people established the Khmer empire, centred in Angkor, in the 9th century.
 Tambralinga, a Malay state controlling trade through the Malacca Strait, rose in the 10th century.
 The Indochina peninsula was heavily influenced by the culture and religions of India from the time of the Kingdom of Funan to that of the Khmer Empire.

 The Thai people are of the Tai ethnic group, characterised by common linguistic roots.
 Chinese chronicles first mention the Tai peoples in the 6th century BCE.
-While there are many assumptions regarding the origin of Tai peoples, David K. Wyatt, a historian of Thailand, argued that their ancestors which at the present inhabit Laos, Thailand, Myanmar, India, and China came from the Điện Biên Phủ area between the 5th and the 8th century.
-Thai people began migrating into present-day Thailand around the 11th century, which Mon and Khmer people occupied at the time.
+While there are many assumptions regarding the origin of Tai peoples, David K. Wyatt, a historian of Thailand, argued that their ancestors who at present inhabit Laos, Thailand, Myanmar, India, and China came from the Điện Biên Phủ area between the 5th and the 8th century.

+Thai people began migrating into present-day Thailand gradually from the 6th to 11th century, which Mon and Khmer people occupied at the time.
 Thus Thai culture was influenced by Indian, Mon, and Khmer cultures.
+Tai people intermixed with various ethnic and cultural groups in the region, resulting in many groups of present-day Thai people.
+Genetic evidences suggested that ethnolinguistics could not accurately predict the origins of the Thais.
+Sujit Wongthes argued that Thai is not a race or ethnicity but a culture group.

-According to French historian George Cœdès, "The Thai first enter history of Farther India in the eleventh century with the mention of Syam slaves or prisoners of war in Champa epigraphy", and "in the twelfth century, the bas-reliefs of Angkor Wat" where "a group of warriors" are described as Syam.
+According to French historian George Cœdès, "The Thai first enter history of Farther India in the eleventh century with the mention of Syam slaves or prisoners of war in Champa epigraphy", and "in the twelfth century, the bas-reliefs of Angkor Wat" where "a group of warriors" are described as Syam, though Cham accounts do not indicate the origins of Syam or what ethnic group they belonged to.
+The origins and ethnicity of the Syam remain unclear, with some literature suggesting that Syam refers to the Shan people, the Bru people, or the Brau people.
+However, mainland Southeast Asian sources from before the fourteenth century primarily used the word Syam as an ethnonym, referring to those who belonged to a separate cultural category different from the Khmer, Cham, Bagan, or Mon.
+This contrasts with the Chinese sources, where Xian was used as a toponym.